-Calculation of the levelised cost of electricity
+Calculation of the Levelised Cost of Electricity

-The unit cost of electricity generation in the five scenarios is compared using the levelised
+The unit cost of electricity generation in the five scenarios is compared using the levelised cost of electricity (LCOE) and system costs.

-Solar PV Waste to energy Offshore wind Onshore wind Imported RE Imported Nuclear Natural Gas without CCS Hydrogen Natural Gas with CCS Coal Natural das RE+ Nuclear Diversity Fossil free 60,000 50,000 Power generation (GWh) 40,000 30,000 20,000 10,000 0 2045 2045 2045 2025 2035 2025 2035 2025 2035 2045 2035 2025 2035 2025 2040 2050 2030 2040 2050 2030 2040 2050 2030 2040 2050 2030 2040 2050 cost of electricity (LCOE) and system costs.
 The LCOE is an estimate of the revenue required to build and operate a generator over a specified cost recovery period.
-It can be considered as the break-even point for an electrical power station, i.e. the interest rate at which future cash flows are discounted used in calculating LCOE is 3 per cent.
-By presenting a break-even point, the estimated LCOE does not capture the permitted return rate on net fixed assets, which is 8 per cent in the current SCA.
+It can be considered as the breakeven point for an electrical power station; that is, the interest rate at which future cash flows are discounted used in calculating LCOE is 3 percent.
+By presenting a breakeven point, the estimated LCOE does not capture the permitted return rate on net fixed assets, which is 8 percent in the current SCA.
 The parameters used in calculating the LCOE of each technology (except for hydrogen) are drawn from the IEA World Energy Outlook 2020's assumption for China and adjusted based on consultations with local experts and other relevant studies according to Hong Kong's local conditions.
-The cost of electricity generated from hydrogen is calculated based on the view that H2 turbines would have similar construction costs as well as similar opex, and similar efficiency to CCGT (Goldman Sachs 2020).
+The cost of electricity generated from hydrogen is calculated based on the view that H2 turbines would have similar construction costs as well as similar operating expenses (OpEx), and similar efficiency to CCGT (Goldman Sachs 2020).
 Future fuel cost estimates are from BloombergNEF and the Hydrogen Council.